-It’s likely the most expensive thing you are saving for, whether you realise it or are actually doing it, is when you can’t or don’t want to work for money anymore.
+It’s likely the most expensive thing you are saving for, whether you realise it or are doing it, is when you can’t or don’t want to work for money anymore.
 You are saving for when you want work to become optional.

 How much should you be saving for financial freedom?
 Probably a lot more!

 A thing you should almost definitely be saving for is an emergency fund.
-This is an easily accessible amount of money to cope when things go wrong.
-If you have this fund in place it should help prevent you spirally out of control as unexpected costs come in.
+This is an easily accessible amount of money to cope with when things go wrong.
+If you have this fund in place, it should help prevent you from spirally out of control as unexpected costs come in.

 Things you might save for as a child?

-A new bike, presents for family and friends, magazines and stickers, fun days out and even a little to give away to good causes.
+A new bike presents for family and friends, magazines and stickers, fun days out and even a little to give away to good causes.

 The importance of saving money as a teenager?

 To pay for your own gadgets and mobile phone bills, Maybe your first car, your first independent break or holiday, university or further study, apprenticeships or moving out and finding your first place to live independently.
-For alcohol when you can legally buy this.
+For alcohol, when you can legally buy this.